-$$\operatorname{StD}[\bar{X}n] = \frac{\sigma}{n^{1-H}}$$
+$$\operatorname{StD}[\overline{X}n] = \frac{\sigma}{n^{1-H}}$$

-- (Hurst used a different formalism, in terms of the so called rescaled range, which is complicated and probably misleading) - Today the stochastic process with the above property is called a Self-Similar process with Stationary intervals or a Simple Scaling Stochastic process (abbreviated as an SSS process) - The SSS process was introduced by the Russian mathematician A. Kolmogorov (1940) who called it Wiener Spiral - A significant contribution on the SSS process is due to the American mathematician J. Lamperti (1962) who called it a Semi-Stable Process - The link of the SSS process with the Hurst phenomenon is due to B. Mandelbrot (1965), who called it Fractional Gaussian Noise
+- (Hurst used a different formalism, in terms of the so called rescaled range, which is complicated and probably misleading) - Today the stochastic process with the above property is called Stationary intervals of a Self-Similar process or a Simple Scaling Stochastic process (abbreviated as an SSS process) - The SSS process was introduced by the Russian mathematician A. Kolmogorov (1940) who called it Wiener Spiral - A significant contribution on the SSS process is due to the American mathematician J. Lamperti (1962) who called it a Semi-Stable Process - The link of the SSS process with the Hurst phenomenon is due to B. Mandelbrot (1965), who called it Fractional Gaussian Noise - Other given names: Brown noise, Red noise